c-blake/nio/db-bench.md

 cat 0*/out | awk '{c[$1]+=$2} END{for(k in c)print k,c[k]}' >out
 : dummy # 0.068 sec total from 1st cd       # get last timestamp
 ```
+This reduces the "load" time to under 5 seconds.
+Meanwhile, using the same
+trimmed schema parsing only `id1` & `v1` takes about 16 seconds.
+So, parallel
+scale up is again about 3x on 4 cores.
+Also, again we get a rather large "it
+all just depends on what you *really* need and *when*" factor.